 The course involves 160 Clock Hours of online training (on your own schedule), and 16 Clock Hours of hands-on experience in a pharmacy externship.
 We Care Online now has an agreement with Walgreens to provide the externship experience.
 (Each Walgreens has the option to accept or decline each individual.)

-This course is recognized by the PTCB as an eligible pathway to become a Certified Pharmacy Technician (CPhT).
+This course is recognized by the PTCB as an eligible pathway to become a Certified Pharma Tech (CPhT).
 The course offers helpful PTCB examination review so you’ll be ready to pass the national certifying exam.

 We also provide information on career opportunities for pharma techs and advice on getting a job and advancing in the profession.